Tiny LLM Benchmark: Jetson Orin Nano Super 8GB

 2.1 Throughput vs Prompt Length

-Figure 1: Output tok/s vs prompt length (gen=256, all models and modes)
+Figure 1: Output tok/s by power mode - all models (gen=256, ctx=2048)

-Tok/s vs Prompt gen=256
+Tok/s vs Power Mode gen=256

 Canonical cell (ctx=2048, gen=256), side-by-side output tok/s and output tok/J bars for all 4 modes: